hileamlakB/HamsterDB/README.md

 Read `project_tests/data_generation_scripts/README.md` for more details on how to generate and store a copy of tests locally.
 We suggest you keep your generated tests in a directory which you can access between the docker container and your host file system.
 See the root `Dockerfile` and `Makefile` for more about where you can mount a tests folder between container and host.

+## Running a smoke test for Milestone x
+We provide you lite convenience scripts for quick diffing of your client outputs.
+You can run the following make target `run_mile` and `run_test`, which run a battery of test cases up to the end of a designated milestone, and run a single test case, respectively.
+The following command runs all milestone 1 tests in order, and suppresses extra make printouts of moving directories etc:
+`make run_mile mile_id=1 --no-print-directory`